trojan-gfw/trojan/docs/config.md

     - `sni`: the Server Name Indication field in the `SSL` handshake
     - `alpn`: a list of `ALPN` protocols to send
     - `reuse_session`: whether to reuse `SSL` session
+    - `session_ticket`: whether to use session tickets for session resumption
     - `curves`: `ECC` curves to send and use
 - `tcp`: `TCP` specific configurations
     - `no_delay`: whether to disable Nagle's algorithm